 In addition to overseeing, scheduling and maintain the three labs and mobile cart, the Writing Clinician coordinates a number of programs: the Parent Volunteer Program, which trains volunteers to conduct focused writing conferences with students about their writing assignments; The Outlook, the school’s literary magazine; Promising Young Writers, a program sponsored by NCTE to reward excellence among eighth grade writers; and Guest Writers, which includes Poet-in-Person and other writers’ visits.

 Students attend an orientation at the beginning of each school year to review the procedures and expectations of the lab.
 The Network/Internet Use policy is now part of the Student Handbook, and can be found in the front of the student agenda.
 The Writing Lab Expectations can be found by clicking here.

-While students and teachers make use of the Google Drive for much of their learning activities, the middle school writing program is structured around the use of the W Drive, a closed drive accessible only from school, for its core process pieces written at each grade level.
+Students and teachers make use of the Google Drive for much of their learning activities, including core process pieces written at each grade level.
 Students are expected to do all the typing for process pieces at school.
-Typically students are permitted to complete parts of the assignment at home, or take hard copies of their work home where they are encouraged to have revision and editing conferences with an adult.
-The rationale for use of the W Drive includes the following reasons:
+Typically students are permitted to complete parts of the assignment at home, or take hard copies of their work home where they are encouraged to have revision and editing conferences with an adult or peer.
+These pieces are word processed in school for several reasons.

 - More important than focusing on the product, students are focusing on practicing the writing process.
 As a result, teachers want to observe the process and offer strategies along the way.